numpy/numpy/doc/source/reference/c-api.generalized-ufuncs.rst

    elementary function's implementation.
 #.
 White spaces are ignored.
 #.
 An integer as a dimension name freezes that dimension to the value,
 #.
-The name can be suffixed with a question mark, this make the dimension a
+The name can be suffixed with a question mark, this makes the dimension a
    core dimension only if it exists on the input or output, otherwise 1 is used.

 Here are some examples of signatures: